InsideNebraska - Quick Hits from Troy Dannen: "Recruitment and retention" are priorities

 "We speculate what it looks like, but know this: If you think the last five years in college athletics have been wild, the next five years are going to put it to shame," Dannen said.

-Dannen went on to say Nebraska become one of the biggest and baddest brands in all of college athletics because of one reason: the Huskers won.
+Dannen went on to say Nebraska became one of the biggest and baddest brands in all of college athletics because of one reason: the Huskers won.

 To Dannen, Nebraska won because in 1969, Bob Devaney hired a strength coach during a time when many didn't understand the importance of strength coaches in football programs.

 Ways of supporting student-athletes and helping them succeed have changed from the past.
-Dannen says he's ready for it, and then mentioned the Huskers' top name, image and likeness collective, the 1890 initiative.
+Dannen says he's ready for it, and then mentioned the Huskers' top NIL collective, the 1890 Initiative.

 "Success now is about innovation in NIL, it's innovation in how we embrace the role of the student-athlete inside of our athletic department," Dannen said.
 "Successes is about our collective — you're going to see me wear 1890 stuff as much as I wear Nebraska stuff because it's about this: recruitment and retention of our student athletes."